 “Writing, basically breaks down to relationships between people and that is what you write about.” – Leon Uris

 Uris wrote continuously for 50 years until he was struck down by kidney failure in 2003.
-He said he always was proud that the work he wrote in 1950 was just as much read as that written 30 or 40 years later.
+He said he was proud that what he wrote in 1950 was just as much read as that written 40 years later.
 “You can try to reach an audience, but you just write what comes out of you and hope that it is accepted,” he said.
 “You do not – and should not – write specifically to a generation.”

 Post a Comment